Ceded and Conquered Provinces: Administration

 The Ceded and Conquered Provinces were a part of the Bengal Presidency of British India under the administration of the Governor-General-in-Council.
 The great distance of the newly acquired territory from the capital of the presidency in Calcutta created administrative hitches.
 In response, a number of temporary arrangements were attempted, but proved to be less than optimal; finally, in 1831, an independent Board of Revenue and a separate Sadr Diwani and Nizamat Adalat (Chief Civil and Criminal Courts) were created for these provinces.
-In 1833, an Act of the British Parliament (statute 3 and 4, William IV, cap.
+In 1833, an act of the British Parliament, the Government of India Act 1833 (3 & 4 Will.
+4. c.
 85) concurrently promulgated the division of the Bengal Presidency, the elevation the Ceded and Conquered Provinces to the new Presidency of Agra, and the appointment of a new Governor for the latter.
-However, the plan was never carried out, and in 1835 another Act of Parliament (statute 5 and 6, William IV, cap.
+However, the plan was never carried out, and in 1835 another act of Parliament, the India (North-West Provinces) Act 1835 (5 & 6 Will.
+4. c.
 52) renamed the region the North Western Provinces, this time to be administered by a Lieutenant-Governor, the first of whom, Sir Charles Metcalfe, would be appointed in 1836.